 - Team cancellation requests must be received 72 hours in advance of the start of the tournament for refund.
 Any team that pre-registers and does not show is considered forfeit.

-- Tie Breaker: In the event there is a tie in total weight the team that has the heaviest overall fish will advance.
-So make sure to weigh your heaviest fish.
+- Tie Breaker: In the event there is a tie in total weight the team that has the heaviest common carp will advance.
+So, make sure to weigh your heaviest common carp.
 If there is a tie in the big fish categories, we will flip a coin for the winner as the fish will have been already disposed.

 - No Re-weighing of fish.

-- Departure from the Marshfield Fairgrounds.
-Teams leave according to registration and must remain in SINGLE FILE through the parking lot to the stop sign.
+- Departure from the Stratford Industrial Park.
+Teams leave according to registration or pod classes and must remain in SINGLE FILE through the parking lot to the stop sign.
 Any passing in the parking lot or on residential streets will disqualify your team.

 - Each team will be given two tokens with their team number on it.
-Team captains must return one token to a staff member at the entrance of Marshfield Fairgrounds by 8:00am CENTRAL TIME.
-Any teams that hand in a token after 8:00:00am CENTRAL TIME will be disqualified.
+Team captains must return one token to a staff member at the entrance of the Stratford Industrial Park by 8:00am CENTRAL TIME.
+Any teams that hand in a token after 8:00am CENTRAL TIME will be disqualified.
 The other token will be given to a staff member at weigh-in.
 All team members must be present at weigh-in to assist.
 Team members are expected to move fish for weighing and are solely responsible to put all fish in the dumpster when appropriate during or after weigh-in.

 - If you will be carrying a concealed firearm in your boat, please have your concealed carry permit.